Methods of Ordering your Repeat Prescription

-We receive hundreds of prescription requests a week, therefore we are unable to accept prescription requests over the telephone as this would make our telephone lines far too busy, we must receive it in writing in some form as per our practice policy, please see the different options on how you can request below:
+We receive hundreds of prescription requests a week, therefore we are unable to accept prescription requests over the telephone as this would make our telephone lines far too busy and taking request over the phones can lead to inaccuracies.
+We therefore must receive requests in writing in some form as per our practice policy, please see the different options on how you can request below:

-Log on to EMIS patient access, tick medication you require.
+Log on to EMIS patient access or The NHS App tick medication you require.
 You can add short messages if you need.

 You can also make appointments and update your contact details via EMIS Patient Access